Sequoia/sequoia.github.com/_content/posts/minimum-proposal-stage-npm-part-2.md

 ### Pros

-* Does not require tooling (npm) updates.
-Authors can start doing this right away
+* Does not require tooling (npm) updates&mdash;authors can start doing this right away
 * Human readable

 ### Cons